jamesplease/fade-dropdown-menu/README.md

 CSS3 Dropdown with Fade
 ========================

+In the past, dropdown menus were only able to be made with Javascript.
+With CSS3, we can replace all of the JS with CSS and get the same effects.

-This is the first of a few CSS dropdown menus I've made.
-It's semantic, entirely CSS, and has a nice fade effect.
+This dropdown is semantic, entirely CSS, and has a fade effect.

 [View it live.][sbc]

 [sbc]: http://jmeas.com/projects/git/dd1/menu.html  "CSS3 Dropdown with Fade"